denis-berthier/CSP-Rules-Examples/README.md

 -- One example (Triple-Double) is an interesting case of combining ORk-whips with eleven replacement; it explains how ultra-peristency of ORk-relations is preserved by replacement.<br><br>
 --The other examples, with names containing "Wi+ORkWj" (i,j,k=2,3,....), propose solutions with ORk-Forcing-Whips and ORk-Whips based on anti-tridagons.
 For definiteness, ?*use-high-Tridagon-salience* is set to TRUE and ?*ORk-Forcing-Whips-before-ORk-Whips* is set to FALSE.<br>
 Example #16150-W6+9xOR2FW5.clp also shows how function solve-w-preferences can be used, and how careful one must be with it.

-### The eleven-impossible-3-digit-patterns folder
-It gives a complete analysis of eleven's list of 3-digit patterns, allowing to find that only one of them requires more than T&E(2) to be proven contradictory.
-After the trivalue oddagon pattern, this is the second such pattern.